Getting Your Pilot’s License as a Non-US Citizen

 You can only cancel a training request if it is in “draft” status.

-Step 4 – Wait for Your Flight School
+Step 4 – Wait for Your Flight School to Confirm

 Your flight school must acknowledge the training request before your application is sent to the TSA.
 Your flight school will receive an email prompting them to confirm the training request.

-Step 5 – Pay the Processing Fee
+Step 5 – Pay the Fee

-After your flight school confirms your training request, you will receive an email asking you to pay the processing fee via the AFSP website.
+After your flight school confirms your training request, you will receive an email asking you to pay the processing fee via the FTSP website.
 The processing fee is non-refundable, meaning you will not receive a refund of the processing fee if your application is denied.

 Step 6 – Receive Preliminary Approval